The 19th Century

 Most scholars agree that modern nursing began in the United States during the Civil War.The overwhelming morbidity and mortality rates of soldiers on both sides of the conflict were a catalyst for women to band together to respond to the crisis.
 North Carolina nurses included the women volunteers who organized the "Wayside Hospitals" in many railroad towns, women who volunteered to go to the battlefields and render aid, as well as those men and women employed as hospital nurses by both the Confederate and Union governments.

 The Freedman's Bureau operated several hospitals in North Carolina during Reconstruction.
-They primarily served the needs of the newly emancipated slaves and white Union sympathizers.
+They primarily served the needs of the formerly enslaved people and white Union sympathizers.

 Cherry Hospital opened in Goldsboro, North Carolina.
 This psychiatric hospital admitted only African American patients.
 In the mid 1960s, under new civil rights laws and court decisions, the state psychiatric hospitals ceased segregating staff and patients by race.